 Relations with Russia: Turkey and Russia share a tense and occasionally volatile relationship, as both nations historically competing for regional political and economic influence.
 Most recently, opposing interests over the conflict in Syria (see "Security Issues" below) have heightened tensions.
 In late 2015, Turkey shot down a Russian jet operating from a Syrian airbase, accusing it of entering Turkish airspace.
-While immediate tensions quickly subsided, Russia imposed temporary economic sanctions on Turkish industries in retaliation (see p.
-4 of Economics and Resources), further souring relations.
+While immediate tensions quickly subsided, Russia imposed temporary economic sanctions on Turkish industries in retaliation (see Economics and Resources), further souring relations.
 Tensions had eased somewhat as both nations worked to restore bilateral economic and political ties following Russia's condemnation of the 2016 coup attempt.
-However, Turkey condemned Russia's 2022 invasion of Ukraine and has agreed on sanctions.
+Although, Turkey condemned Russia's 2022 invasion of Ukraine, it refrained from voting on Russia's suspension from the Council of Europe.
+In 2024, the European Union proposed sanctions on Turkish companies aiding Russia's war effort.